FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Bias Calculations

 To compute the overall bias of Oracle FLAME, in theory we would enumerate all possible covariate allocations and run Oracle FLAME on each of those.
 For example, in the two-covariate setting with possible attribute values 0 and 1, there are $2^2\times 2^2=16$ possible covariate allocations for treatment and for control units leading to $16\times 16=256$ total possible allocations.
 Since we are interested only in the bias induced by the algorithm itself, we consider only treatment-control allocations where our procedure yields an estimate for each covariate combination.
 In cases where we do not have an estimate of treatment effect for each covariate combination, we cannot calculate the bias of the algorithm for any distribution that has support over the full covariate space; Oracle FLAME's bias estimates would not be defined on part of the covariate space in these cases.
-For example, in the two covariate setting, the allocation of a total of one treated and one control unit with both having $x_1=x_2=0$ would not be considered in our bias calculation since the exact matching procedure would obtain an estimate for that covariate combination only and not for the other three.
+Note that this is different than the standard overlap assumption made in most theory for causal inference as this calculates the bias when there is overlap at {\it some point} during the FLAME procedure.\footnote{We note that under the standard overlap assumptions, as those used in Section~\ref{sec:empirical_bound}, all units would be matched in the first step.} For example, in the two covariate setting, the allocation of a total of one treated and one control unit with both having $x_1=x_2=0$ would not be considered in our bias calculation since the exact matching procedure would obtain an estimate for that covariate combination only and not for the other three.
 An allocation consists of a set of covariate values, and treatment indicators.
 (The number of units in each covariate bin does not matter, what matters is that there is at least one treatment and one control in the bin, so that we can compute the bin's treatment effect.)
 For instance, one of the valid allocations would have at least one treatment and one control unit in each bin (a bin is a combination of covariates).
 Another valid allocation would have treatment and control units in most (but not all) bins, but when the bins are collapsed according to Oracle FLAME, each bin still receives an estimate.
 We perform these computations for two and three binary covariates and use the results to provide intuition for when we have arbitrarily many covariates.
 The main results are as follows.